-Statues can tell you a lot about the city that erects them - about its attitudes, its history, its famous sons and daughters, albeit sometimes adopted.
-Look at its statues, I always say, and you look at the heart and soul of a city.
+Statues can tell you a lot about the city that erects them - about its attitudes, its history, and its famous sons and daughters, albeit sometimes adopted.
 Dublin is blessed by a multitude of monuments, from the abstract to the life-like.
-Most are in public spaces and many within the city centre, so go exploring!

 We start with one of Dublin's nude attractions - Queen Maeve in Burlington Road, full frontal nudity in the middle of Dublin.
 At a giant size.
-The massive statue of legendary Connacht Queen Maeve in front of Connaught House (an office complex near the Grand Canal, using the old version of spelling) may well be the most sexually explicit monument in Dublin.
-Or, come to that, all Ireland.
-From XXL-long legs to well-rounded buttocks, from bare breasts to a (thankfully thick) thatch of pubic hair.
+The massive statue of legendary Connacht Queen Maeve in front of Connaught House may well be the most sexually explicit monument in Dublin.
+From XXL-long legs to well-rounded buttocks, from bare breasts to a thatch of pubic hair.

 Why such an explicit sexual theme?
-Small wonder it is to those who know their Cattle Raid of Cooley ... the... queen was not only known for her beauty and business acumen, but also for her tendency to offer sexual favours to important (but not impotent) allies.
-He who would fight for her stood a good chance of being killed in battle, but also of slipping between her sheets if he survived with bis manhood intact.Continue to 2 of 16 below.
+Small wonder it is to those who know their Cattle Raid of Cooley; the queen was not only known for her beauty and business acumen, but also for her tendency to offer sexual favors to important (but not impotent) allies.
+He who would fight for her stood a good chance of being killed in battle, but also of slipping between her sheets if he survived... with his manhood intact.Continue to 2 of 16 below.

 02 of 16

-Countess Constance Markiewicz in Townsend Street - rebellion?
-Count her in!
-One of the Easter 1916 insurgents, and the first female MP to be elected in the United Kingdom.
+Countess Constance Markiewicz in Townsend Street was one of the Easter 1916 insurgents, and the first female MP to be elected in the United Kingdom.

 If Che Guevara is the poster-boy of South American revolution, Countess Constance Markiewicz was the poster-girl for the Easter Rising of 1916.
-The glamorous socialist socialite is remembered by a bust in St. Stephen's Green, and by a statue somewhat hidden in Townsend Street, complete with her spaniel Poppet (who is, it seems, regularly fed litter by passing pedestrians).Continue to 3 of 16 below.
+The glamorous socialist socialite is remembered by a bust in St. Stephen's Green, and by a statue somewhat hidden in Townsend Street, complete with her spaniel Poppet.Continue to 3 of 16 below.

 03 of 16

-The Anna Livia sculpture once stood at the center of O'Connell Street, then it was wiped away for the Spire.
-After languishing for many years in storage, a new home in the Croppies Memorial Park has been found.
-Next to the Liffey, opposite of the Guinness brewery.
+The Anna Livia sculpture once stood at the center of O'Connell Street before it was wiped away for the Spire.
+After languishing for many years in storage, a new home in the Croppies Memorial Park has been found next to the Liffey, opposite of the Guinness brewery.
 As the surrounding fountain has gone, the statue lost its "jacuzzi," and now somehow looks like a size-zero model having a go at planking, face-up.
 Not the most inspired re-homing.Continue to 4 of 16 below.

 04 of 16